Hidden Dreams

 “Don’t risk it.”

-“If we’re threatened, return to your Jiku form.”
+“If we’re threatened, take your Jiku shape.”

 My head gets caught for a moment in what-ifs.